The 2023 Flu vaccine is now available at Victoria Harbour Medical Centre.

 - The flu vaccine is recommended every year for everyone aged 6 months and over.

 - Free government supplied flu vaccines under the National Immunisation Program (NIP) are now available, subject to supply.

 - People not eligible under the NIP can purchase a private flu vaccine at our medical centre for $16.
 No prescription is required.

 - Appointments for a flu vaccine are required.
 Standard consultation and vaccine administration fees with our Nurse or GP may also apply.

 - Call the medical centre on tel (03) 9629 1414 to discuss your Flu vaccine options.

 Flu vaccine and COVID-19 vaccination:

-ATAGI has advised that the Flu vaccine can be co-administered (that is, given on the same day) with a COVID-19 vaccine – this includes COVID-19 booster vaccines.
+Flu vaccines can be given on the same day (co-administered) with a COVID-19 vaccine including a COVID-19 booster vaccine.

 Adults aged 65 years and over:

 Adjuvanted flu vaccines are recommended over the standard flu vaccine for this age group.
 The adjuvanted flu vaccine called Fluad Quad® is funded under the NIP for this age group.**